How to bond guinea pigs

 The hierarchy is established through dominance displays, such as teeth chattering, chasing, and mounting.
 It is essential to recognize and respect this hierarchy when introducing and bonding guinea pigs together.

-See also How to put a lampshade on
+See also How to tax a motorbike

 Social interactions